TipperScout/Planet-Gen-Devlog/README.md

 ~~~
 ~~~
 10/12/25
   V1.5.3a -- Added a sun distance slider, and added it and sun color to saving/loading.
+Also, updated all the planet presets to the latest version (1.5.3a).
 ~~~